Join or Renew Your Membership Now!

 Jessica Gasiorek (Ph.D., University of California, Santa Barbara) is an Associate Professor in the Department of Communicology at the University of Hawai’i at Manoa.
 She was introduced to IALSP at its 2012 conference in Leeuwarden, and then helped organize the following conference, ICLASP14, in Honolulu, HI in 2014.
 She received her A.B. from Princeton University in French and Italian, and her M.A. and Ph.D. from the University of California, Santa Barbara, in Communication.
-Jessica studies message processing, social cognition, and intergroup communication.
+She studies message processing, social cognition, and intergroup communication.
 Her research focuses on how people process and produce messages, how people adapt and adjust for one another, and how people create understanding.
 She is also interested in the role of communication in people’s collective ideas about age and aging, and the implications this has for social dynamics, social evaluations, and people’s subjective well-being.

 Marko Dragojevic (Ph.D., University of California, Santa Barbara) is an Assistant Professor in the Department of Communication at the University of Kentucky.
 He studies language and interpersonal/intergroup communication.
 In particular, his research focuses on the communicative significance of linguistic variation – that is, differences in language use, including the use of different accents, dialects, and languages.
 His research tries to answer three broad questions: (1) How do we evaluate different language varieties and the speakers who use them?
 (2) How do those evaluations influence our own and others’ communicative behavior?
 (3) What are the cognitive and affective processes underlying those effects?
 He pursues these questions in three related lines of research: language attitudes, linguistic accommodation, and linguistic framing in persuasion.
 His recent publications have appeared in the Journal of Language and Social Psychology, Human Communication Research, Language in Society, and Journal of Health Communication.